rapid7/metasploit-framework/How-to-add-and-update-gems-in-metasploit-framework.md

 ##### The Lock File

 The [Gemfile.lock file](https://github.com/rapid7/metasploit-framework/blob/master/Gemfile.lock) holds the absolute versions of the Gems we want and keeps track of all the subdependencies.
+You should never need to manually edit this file.
 We keep this committed in the repo to ensure that all users are always on the same gem versions.

 ##### Updating or adding a gem